Learn About The Law

 (ii) student who is at least eight years old; and

-(c) provided to a parent of a student enrolled in the charter school or school district.
+(c) provide a copy to a parent of a student enrolled in the charter school or school district.

 (5) A policy may not permit formal disciplinary action that is based solely on an anonymous report of bullying, cyber-bullying, hazing, abusive conduct, or retaliation.